How to Use the Paho MQTT Client in Python with Examples

 client.subscribe(mytopic,2);

-We will use the same topic to publish messages so we can see how we receive our messages.
+Let’s use the same topic to publish messages so you can see how to receive them.

 Publish messages with the Paho MQTT client in Python

-To publish messages on topics, we need to call the method to publish on the specific topic and define the payload and the optional quality of service parameter.
-The following code lines show the use for MQTT version 5.0, which includes the option to specify the MessageExpiryInterval as mentioned in the section “Create the Python MQTT client object” above.
+To publish messages on topics, you need to call the method to publish on the specific topic.
+You must also define the payload and the optional quality of service parameter.
+The following code lines show the case for MQTT version 5.0, which includes the option to specify the MessageExpiryInterval as mentioned in the section “Create the Python MQTT client object” above.

 from paho.mqtt.properties import Properties